ernius/plutus-cardano-samples/README.md

 Once the funds are locked under the contract with the datum, anyone can solve the math bounty by providing the correct number (providing the correct `x`).
 They do this by submitting a transaction with their answer for `x` as the Redeemer and a lock password.
 If their answer is correct and the UTXO can be spent, the endpoint will lock the funds into a new contract that will validate that the hash of the passwords match, and then they get to spend the locked bounty UTXO, and take the funds from within it.

-The contract provides three endpoints:
+This application three endpoints:

-* Publish the problem and prize
+* Publish the problem and prize (Math bounty contract)
-* Send a solution and lock the funds (if solved)
+* Send a solution to the bounty, and lock the funds under a secret word (Guessing game)
-* Unlock the funds
+* Unlock the funds that were originally

 ## Run playground